-Tips on How to Drive A Car with Automatic Transmission
+How To Drive A Car With Automatic Transmission

 Cars with automatic transmission are slowly becoming more popular than cars with manual transmission with both experienced drivers and those who are just learning how to drive because they are similar when it comes to operation, but those with automatic transmission tend to be more comfortable.

 Before you start driving, make sure you’re comfortable.
 Adjust your seat to ensure that you can reach every control you need, see the reflection in your rearview mirrors and look out of the windows.
 Before you start driving, make sure you’ve identified the car’s blind spots to check them before you take any turn.

 The next thing you have to make sure of is that you know where all of the controls are and how they work.
 You, of course, should know all of this if you already have your driver’s license (you shouldn’t be driving without one).
 Before you put the vehicle in “drive” make sure that you’ve fastened your seatbelt, and that the rest of the passengers have too.
 If you’re traveling with a small child, check if they’re safely secured in their baby seat.